COVID-19 Demands Equitable Grading Solutions

 District and Systems-Level Leaders

 - Remove or extend time-bounds: Adjust policies for students to change a failing grade to a passing grade by making up the work during the summer or in the following semester without having to retake the course.
 Some of our districts in the Bay Area have used “no mark” grades instead of Fs after the first semester to give students an opportunity to make up work.
-This takes away the idea of permanent failure and shows students that there is a path to completion.
+This approach to equitable grading takes away the idea of permanent failure and shows students that there is a path to completion.
 Our partnership with Southern New Hampshire University and Duet is a strong example of young adult education shifting to a self-paced, mastery based grading model without deadlines or failing grades.

 - Revisit standardized testing requirements: For example, New York state will require students to take only the four Regents exams that are required by federal standardized testing laws: exams in English, Algebra I, earth science, and living environment.
 All other Regents exams will be canceled, and the tests will be uncoupled from graduation requirements.